-All members (including new members) requesting authorization for continuation of therapy must meet all requirements in the coverage criteria.
+All members (including new members) requesting authorization for continuation of therapy must meet all initial authorization criteria.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS

 BlueCross BlueShield of Tennessee's Medical Policy complies with Tennessee Code Annotated Section 56-7-2352 regarding coverage of off-label indications of Food and Drug Administration (FDA) approved drugs when the off-label use is recognized in one of the statutorily recognized standard reference compendia or in the published peer-reviewed medical literature.